thejohncotton/jstraining/session-1.md

 are the only text editors that you will ever need.)

 ## Vim
-Vim is a command-line based text editor that switches has multiple modes and can support many commands for keyboard/terminal speed.
+Vim is a command-line based text editor that has multiple modes and can support many commands for keyboard/terminal speed.

 Try the following command in your terminal: `vim hello.txt`